AananR/Calculator/README.md

 # Calculator
-This is a simple android calculator that was create for my Software Engineering class
+This is a simple android calculator that was created for my Software Engineering class